LycheeOrg/LycheeOrg.github.io/docs/md/docker.md

 ## Image Content

-This image features Lychee (Laravel version), nginx and PHP-FPM.
+This image features Lychee (version 4), nginx and PHP-FPM.
 The provided configuration (PHP, nginx...) follows Lychee's official recommandations.

 The following tags are available :